One of our primary goals for our clients is what we call “wealth preservation”. First, who needs wealth preservation anyway? And what exactly is it?

 - Protect your home and other assets from long-term care costs and nursing homes.

-- Pass on your wealth while avoiding the long and expensive probate process and make it easier on your loved ones.
+- Pass on your wealth while avoiding the long and expensive probate process.

 - Position your assets now so that you can qualify for long-term care benefits in the future, instead of spending your life’s savings on nursing home care.